TL;DR

 How did you rank these PPC agencies for SaaS?

-Why is ProCloser.ai (an AEO agency) ranked #1 on a PPC list?
+Why is ProCloser.ai listed first on a PPC agency list?

 How much should a SaaS startup spend on PPC?